 Position a rack in the center of the oven and preheat to 200°F. In a small bowl, rub the vanilla seeds into the raw sugar until incorporated.
 Pour in the Shrubb and stir to combine.
 Using a silicone spatula, spread the sugar mixture in an even layer on a parchment-lined baking sheet.
 Bake with the oven door slightly ajar until dried, about 30 minutes.
 Remove from the oven, and when cool enough to handle, use your hands to crumble; set aside.

-- Oil an 8-by-8-inch baking pan and line with parchment.
+Oil an 8-by-8-inch baking pan and line with parchment.
 In a small bowl, whisk together the pectin and ¼ cup of the sugar; set aside.

-- To a pot set over medium-high heat, add the vanilla pod, rhubarb, and 1 cup of the sugar and cook until the rhubarb is soft, 8–10 minutes; set aside to cool, about 45 minutes.
+To a medium pot set over medium-high heat, add the vanilla pod, rhubarb, and 1 cup of the sugar and cook until the rhubarb is soft, 8–10 minutes; set aside to cool, about 45 minutes.

-- To serve, cut the pâte de fruit into 1-inch squares and sprinkle with the reserved Shrubb sugar.
+To serve, cut the pâte de fruit into 1-inch squares and sprinkle with the reserved Shrubb sugar.
 (Pâte de fruit will keep in an airtight container at room temperature for up to 1 month.)